netdata/blog/blog/2022-11-02-monitor-airquality-airthings-netdata.md

 - a Netdata cloud account
 - a system running the Netdata agent (and will need to run the Python collection script)

-1. To start off you will need the API token and client id which can be created at https://dashboard.airthings.com/integrations/api-integration with the scopes ‘'’read:device:current_values’’’ checked.
+1. Create the API token and client id [here](https://dashboard.airthings.com/integrations/api-integration) with the scopes ‘'’read:device:current_values’’’ checked.

 2. Export the secret key as an environment variable: